 1) What curriculum is taught at NSCA?

 NSCA uses a variety of books and resources.
 Depending on the subject and grade level, we choose materials that offer solid academic and/or spiritual content.
 When teaching from secular texts, a Christian world-view is brought into the classroom through lectures, activities and home assignments.
-Favorite curriculum choices have been A Beka, Saxon, Write Source and Bob Jones, but they vary year to year depending on the academic subject.
+Favorite curriculum choices have been Saxon, IEW, Apologia, Story of the World, AIG and Bible Skills, Drills, and Thrills but they vary year to year depending on the academic subject.

 2) What does your chapel service look like?

 Chapel is fun and interactive!
 We teach the importance of each child having their own relationship with Jesus Christ as their Lord and Savior.
 Parents are always welcome to come to chapel and enjoy the praise, worship, and messages that declare Jesus as Lord as we welcome the presence and the power of the Holy Spirit.

 We respect parents as the spiritual leaders of their children, and we believe firmly that raising a child in the way they should go is the responsibility of the parents.
 It is our honor to affirm and support parents as they embrace Proverbs 22:6.

 3) What do the students do on Monday, Wednesday and Friday?

 In Elementary, families begin their days at home with the family Bible time, Math and Language Arts.
 After they have finished their home-taught subjects, K-1st may have assigned activities by their teacher.
 2nd-5th graders may have assignments to complete in Science, Spanish, Creative Writing/Language and History.
 Syllabi are included for each class.
 This is a fun way for parents to have a guided time of learning with their children in subjects introduced at NSCA.